|General Guided Tour||Monday - Sunday from 9:50am (APPROX. 45 MIN.)||$6.75|

-We offer our 2-hour long Guided Tech Tour on the 2nd and 4th Sunday of every month.
-This special two-hour tour guided by an actual submarine veteran is for those that would like to learn more about the technical workings of the Blueback.
-The maximum tour size is 6 people, so plan ahead and reserve your spot.
+We offer our Guided Tech Tour on the 2nd and 4th Sunday of every month.
+Conducted by an actual submarine veteran, this in-depth three-hour tour is for those that would like to learn more about the technical workings of the Blueback.
+The maximum tour size is 8 people, so plan ahead and reserve your spot.
 Tech Tours are for ages 12 and above.
 We also recommended that a regular tour be taken prior to a Tech Tour.

 We have a 24-hour submarine hotline available to answer your questions.

 Submarine Camp-in Opportunities